peteroupc/peteroupc.github.io/randomfunc.md

 RNGs include those that seek to generate random numbers that are cost-prohibitive to predict (also called "cryptographically strong" RNGs) and those that merely seek to generate number sequences likely to pass statistical tests of randomness.
 In general, though, recommendations on which RNGs are suitable for which applications are outside the scope of this page;  I have written about this in [another document](https://peteroupc.github.io/random.html).
 Moreover, the methods presented in this page can generally be used by any RNG regardless of its nature.

-Note that the pseudocode doesn't cover all error handling that may be necessary in a particular implementation.
-Such errors may include overflow checking, bounds checking, division by zero, and checks for infinity.

 <a id=Contents></a>
 ## Contents